Skip to main content

 Preparing for a winter freeze

-The anticipated temperatures for this coming weekend and into next week are forecasted to be unusually chilly for the Greater Houston area.
-To get ready for the lower temperatures, review these tips from the Centers for Disease Control and Prevention (CDC).
+The anticipated temperatures early next week forecast a hard freeze for the Greater Houston area, including a chance of precipitation and light icing on the roads.
+To get ready for the colder weather, review these tips from the Centers for Disease Control and Prevention (CDC).

 Prepare your home and loved ones

-Set your home to a temperature that is comfortable for your household members.
+Set your home to a temperature that is comfortable for members in your household.
 If using a fireplace, ensure your smoke and carbon monoxide detectors are operating properly.
-For those using a space heater, make sure it is placed far away from anything flammable and out of reach of children.
+For those using a space heater, make sure it is placed away from anything flammable and out of reach of children.
+Space heater units with safety features, such as automatic shutoffs if tipped over, are also strongly recommended.

 Stay informed